 On The Day of Your Visit

-- Allow enough time on-site for strolling the wonderful grounds around Fallingwater and experiencing our Visitor Center where you will find our museum store and cafe.
+- Allow enough time on-site for a stroll around the wonderful grounds around Fallingwater and experiencing our Visitor Center where you will find our museum store and cafe.
 We recommend that you plan to stay with us for at least two hours.

 - Expect considerable walking.
 Please wear comfortable walking shoes!

-- For the safety and comfort of all visitors, children much be at least six years old to accompany you on a Regular Guided House Tour of Fallingwater and at least nine years old to accompany you on any of our special tours.
+- For the safety and comfort of all visitors, children must be at least six-years-old to accompany you on a Guided House Tour of Fallingwater and at least nine years old to accompany you on any of our special tours.
 Children under six-years-old, including toddlers and infants, are not permitted on tour.
 For more information, please see our Families with Children page.